 Now in its third generation of family ownership, Aherne’s of Youghal is outstanding for the warmth of the FitzGibbon family’s hospitality and their enormous enthusiasm for the business which, since 1993, has included some fine accommodation.
 But it is for its food - and, especially, the ultra-fresh seafood that Aherne’s is best known.

 While John FitzGibbon supervises the front of house his brother David, who is a Euro-Toques chef, reigns over a busy kitchen.
-There are two bars – the front bar is quite large and traditional, with lots of wood and a timeless atmosphere while, beside the restaurant, a chic little bar doubles as a cocktail bar where aperitifs are served,
+There are two bars – the front bar is quite large and traditional, with lots of wood and a timeless atmosphere while, beside the restaurant, a chic little bar doubles as a cocktail bar where aperitifs are served.

 Portions are generous, so don't forget to allow room for something from the delicious range of traditional home-made 'Desserts by Anne' (bread & butter pudding, coffee meringue gateau with Jameson whiskey filling, rhubarb crumble, hot chocolate pudding with cream....etc etc), or the mainly local Irish farmhouse cheese selection.

 A wine list strong on classic French regions offers a good selection of half bottles and half a dozen champagnes.

-The stylish rooms at Aherne’s are generously sized and individually decorated to a high standard; all are furnished with antiques and have full bathrooms.
+The rooms at Aherne’s are generously sized and individually decorated to a high standard; all are furnished with antiques and have full bathrooms.
 Excellent breakfasts are served in a warm and elegantly furnished residents’ dining room.
 Studio apartments are also available, equipped to give the option of self-catering if required.